A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Pricing:

-Google Classroom is free to use for anyone with a Google account.
-For businesses seeking enhanced features, you can contact the sales team for pricing based on your needs.
+Google Classroom is free to use for anyone with a Google account, making it budget-friendly for small businesses.
+For enhanced features, Google offers paid Google Workspace for Education plans:

 Ideal Use Case: